MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 ## Prerequisites
 In order for Cloud App Security to send data through your stunnel to your ICAP server, open your DMZ firewall to the external IP addresses used by Cloud App Security with a dynamic source port number.

-By default the target stunnel server port number is set to 11344, however you can change it as part of the configuration process.

 1. Source addresses: Refer to [Connect apps, under Prerequisites](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md#prerequisites)
 2. Source TCP port: Dynamic